-To start this trail on the west end, you can park on the main street or one of the parking lots in downtown Morrison, CO.
+To start this trail on the west end, you can park on Morrison Road or one of the parking lots in downtown Morrison.
 Look for signs telling you the parking regulations as they vary greatly in different locations.
-The trail runs parallel to the main street on the south side.
-It runs between the street and the creek.
+The trail parallels Morrison Road, running between the street and the creek.
 There are some fairly visible signs directing you to the trail.

 The best place to begin the trail in Denver is at Confluence Park where Cherry Creek runs into the Platte River.
 From there, you ride/hike south on the Platte River Trail until you cross a bridge over the Platte River.
-At this point, look for a sign directing you west toward Bear Creek Trail.
-If you keep going south on the Platte River Trail, you can do the loop that also includes Bear Creek Trail.
+At this point, look for a sign directing you west toward the Bear Creek Trail.